ivmai/bdwgc/docs/simple_example.md

 # Using the Garbage Collector: A simple example

 The following consists of step-by-step instructions for building and using the collector.
-We'll assume a Linux/gcc platform and a single-threaded application.
+Let's assume a Linux/gcc platform and a single-threaded application.
 The green text contains information about other platforms or scenarios.
 It can be skipped, especially on first reading.